People Profile: Will Duffy

 Enter Will Duffy.

 It’s only one of his many varied duties, but Will is our Accounting Specialist and all-around data extraordinaire.
 He runs our people payment programs, makes sure our benefits and accounting numbers are all correct, verifies paid time off, and then schedules them to run on specific days.
-In an organization of almost eighty people, that isn’t a small feat.
+In an organization of over eighty people, that isn’t a small feat.

 And it isn’t Will’s only job.